Customer small business financing solutions delivered through a single, online application.

 The foundation of good accounting is accurate and detailed bookkeeping.
 Much like you use a map when traveling, you should use your financial records to direct your business forward.

 Bookkeeping starts with tracking debits and credits.
-Understanding the differences between these types of accounting entries can help you manage your business successfully.
+Understanding the differences between these two types of accounting entries can help you manage your business successfully.

 Businesses can have hundreds or thousands of debits and credits every month, depending on how many transactions they make.